 Trust Your Heart … Rate?

 You’ve heard the saying “trust your heart.”
-Turns out it is partially true:
+Turns out it should be your heart rate:

-A study was done published in Psychological Science on people who had never played a card game.
+A study published in Psychological Science was done on people who had never played a specific card game.
 The game was designed so that there was no obvious strategy to follow and it forced people to rely on their intuition.

 The results were varied.
 Some people figured out it quickly while others struggled and never figured it out.
 They all tried to use their intuition and yet some failed completely.
 Their gut always made the wrong choice.